mandrasch/ddev-craftcms-vite/README.md

 - https://ddev-craftcms-vite.ddev.site/

-These are the steps for a regular local setup (without codespaces:
+These are the steps for a regular local setup (without Codespaces):

 ```bash
 cd ddev-craftcms-vite/